 For conditions which are not related to the construction of improvements (such as drawing of easements and securing of applicable state and/or federal permits), the applicant shall have ninety days to comply with the conditions of the plan and have the plan signed by the Board.
 If the conditions are not met within ninety days, the conditional approval of the plan shall lapse, unless the Board has granted a mutually agreeable extension at a properly noticed public hearing.
 Extensions shall only be granted when there have been no pertinent/relevant amendments to the Zoning Ordinance, Loudon Land Development Regulations, or any other regulations or ordinances which would render the subdivision plan nonconforming, and if all permits are still valid.
-For conditions relating to construction of physical improvements, such as fill, roads, landscaping, drainage structures, sidewalks, and similar items, conditional approval shall be one year.
-If said improvements are not constructed, conditional approval shall expire.
+For conditions relating to construction of physical improvements, such as fill, roads, landscaping, drainage structures, sidewalks, and similar items, conditional approval shall expire.